With apologies to all you “Buffy the Vampire Slayer” fans out there:

-Q: What’s the difference between a rigger and G”d?
+- Q: What’s the difference between a rigger and G”d?
 A: G”d doesn’t think s/he’s a rigger.

 Rewritten, it could be:

-Another thought: if we are to be a "Kingdom of Priests and a Holy Nation" then who is gonna do the hard labor?
-Why’d the Gershonites and Merarites get stuck being the roadies? when we become and entire nation of priests, will the Gershonites, Merarites and Kohathites become the same?
+Another thought: if we are to be a “Kingdom of Priests and a Holy Nation” then who is gonna do the hard labor?
+Why’d the Gershonites and Merarites get stuck being the roadies?
+When we become an entire nation of priests, will the Gershonites, Merarites and Kohathites become the same?
 If so, then who do we get to be the roadies?
 Some goyim?

 In any case, one wonders why, once again, G”d is being such a micro-manager, instructing (at least, according to how Moses tells it) Moses to tell the various Levitical clans their specific duties regarding the assembly, disassembly and transportation of the tabernacle.
 It certainly seems that G”d has been very specific about a lot of things related to the tabernacle, the mishkan, the clothing of Aaron and his sons (i.e. the priests.)
 I can understand some specificity regarding how things are made, but what’s the difference who does what?

-Following the interpretation of some of the rabbinical sages, the JPS renders the text "duties of service and porterage," dividing between the labors required to transport the tabernacle, and the labors required when the tabernacle was up and functioning.
+Following the interpretation of some of the rabbinical sages, the JPS renders the text “duties of service and porterage,” dividing between the labors required to transport the tabernacle and the labors required when the tabernacle was up and functioning.
 (It’s certainly not clearly rendered that way in the Hebrew.)
 This is based on Ibn Ezra’s interpretation which refers to an earlier description in the parasha of the Gershonite labors as being “carrying” and “serving.”
 Notice the English does not include Moses while the Hebrew clearly does. what gives with that?

 A problem arises with the idea of “porterage,” however, for the medieval philosophers.
-The "carrying" part ceases to be necessary once the people have come into the land and the Temple is set up.
+The “carrying” part ceases to be necessary once the people have come into the land and the Temple is set up.
 (We modern liberal Jews might smirk and observe that maybe the whole point was that we were never intended to have a central place of worship anyway.
-It’s a valid point just as well.)
+It’s a valid point.)

-Rashi, however, takes us off in a different direction.
-Rashi believes that the "service of a service" refers to something that later became a responsibility of the Levitical clans during the times of the Temple – the shirah, or music.
+Rashi to the rescue.
+Rashi takes us off in a different direction.
+Rashi believes that the “service of a service” refers to something that later became a responsibility of the Levitical clans during the times of the Temple – the shirah, or music.
 Sometimes I’m a big fan of Rashi, and sometimes not.
 This is an interpretation I can get behind.
-Music truly does “service the service."
+Music truly does “service the service.”
 It is the accompaniment to the sacrifices.
 In our own time, it is the accompaniment to the sacrifices of our lips.

-How appropriate that I’ll be heading off to the annual Hava Nasahira Songleaders Workshop last week to this week discover that the musical work I do truly is Torah, truly, "avodat avodah."
+How appropriate that I’ll be heading off to the annual Hava Nashira Songleaders Workshop next week to be reminded once again that the musical work I do truly is Torah, truly, “avodat avodah.”

 Now, if I could only have my own roadies.